Henuks/KahootFlooder/README.md

 # KahootFlooder
 Floods kahoot.it with accounts

+Must do this command before running:
-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
+-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted